storyblok/storyblok-svelte/README.md

 - Providing a `storyblokApi` object in your app, which is an instance of [storyblok-js-client](https://github.com/storyblok/storyblok-js-client)
 - Enabling real time editing through the [Storyblok Bridge](https://www.storyblok.com/docs/Guides/storyblok-latest-js?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-svelte)
+- Providing the `StoryblokComponent`, which enables dynamic component
-- Providing the `StoryblokComponent` to link editable components to the Storyblok Visual Editor
+- Providing the `StoryblokEditable` to link editable components to the Storyblok Visual Editor

 ## Usage